 Readers should be aware that the historic standardised average premium rates reported here are slightly different to the rates published in previous CPM reports.
-This difference results from concording remuneration and premium figures provided by ANZSIC 06 back to ANZSIC 93 industry classification system.
+This difference results from concording remuneration and premium figures provided by the Australian and New Zealand Standard Industrial Classification (ANZSIC) 2006 back to ANZSIC 1993.
+Also, some jurisdictions provide updated data for previous years resulting in premium rates different to what was published in previous CPM reports.

-Indicator 13 shows that the standardised Australian average premium rate was 1.33 per cent of payroll in 2016-17, a 1 per cent decrease from the previous financial year.
+Indicator 13 shows that the standardised Australian average premium rate was 1.31 per cent of payroll in 2017-18, a 2 per cent decrease from the previous financial year.